HMS Wren (U28)

+Background and funding

 Members of the Women's Royal Naval Service (Wrens) contributed a day's pay each to a memorial fund for the 22 Wrens killed during the torpedoing of in 1941, and the fund, in turn, contributed £4,000 towards the sloop's construction.
 The sloop was popularly identified with the Wrens throughout its war service, and received frequent visits from them when in port.

 Construction

 Wren was ordered on 13 April 1940 under the 1940 Building Programme; she was laid down by William Denny & Brothers of Dumbarton on 27 February 1941.
 Launched on 11 August 1942 she was completed on 4 February 1943, with a build time of 23 months and 5 days.
 The Black Swan class sloops were subject to numerous modifications during the building process, so much so that the design was revised, later ships (of the 1941 Programme and onwards) being described as the Modified Black Swan class.
 Although Wren was laid down under the original design, she was completed later than some of the Modified class ships, and with the modifications during her build was indistinguishable from the later Modified Black Swan vessels.

 She was adopted by the Civil community of Knutsford and Northwich in Cheshire, as part of the Warship Week National Saving programme in 1942.